Found the new Blogger tools today. Can you tell? Discovered that the background patterns are seriously lacking. Kinda like this cubist thing, though.

 So, in the meantime, I’ll keep carrying my Treo 650.
 I’m just not sure what manufacturer I’ll be purchasing my next device from.

-2019 – It was LG.
-That was the next phone.
-LG, then HTC, Then a Nexus 5.
+Editor’s note, 2019.
+It was LG.
+That was the next phone after the last version of the Treo that was made by Palm.
+It was an LG, then it was an HTC and then it was a Nexus 5.
 I’m currently using a Motorola/Lenovo G5.
 Get me as close to pure Android as I can get, please.
 That’s what I’ve determined that I want.
 As open source as I can get without having to program it directly myself, please.

 The class-action lawsuit alleges that Apple and AT&T had illegally exerted a monopoly by telling customers their iPhone contract was two years long when in actuality the companies’ exclusivity agreement was for an indefinite, undisclosed amount of time.
 That means even after iPhone customers’ two-year contracts have expired, they still don’t have the option of switching to another carrier because AT&T is still Apple’s only U.S. partner.Gizmodo – Lawsuit Accusing Apple and AT&T of an iPhone Monopoly